Tiramisu Cupcakes

 Make the Filling & Fill the Cupcakes

-3. When done, whip yolks with mixer until they thicken and yellow a bit.
+3. When done, whip yolks with a mixer until they thicken and turn a bit yellow.

 4. Fold mascarpone cheese into whipped yolks.